zhl010/CSE-15L/index.md

+---
+layout: post
-# Tutorial for new CSE15L students
+title: Tutorial for new CSE15L students
+---

 ## 1.Install VScode
 Go to the Visual Studio website [https://code.visualstudio.com/](https://code.visualstudio.com/).
 Download and install the correct version according to your operating system.